rblod/CMEMS_AGRIF/tools/SIREN/src/docsrc/2_quickstart.md

 cn_north="index,first:last(width)"
 ~~~~~~~~~~~~~~~~~~

+## namout
 Finally, this **namout** sub-namelist defines the output files.<br/>
 Here we ask for output with *boundary_out.nc* as file "basename".<br/>
 So SIREN creates output files named *boundary_out_west.nc*,
 *boundary_out_east.nc*, *boundary_out_north.nc*, and *boundary_out_south.nc*
 depending if boundary exist or not.

-@sa For more information about how to create boundaries condition, see
+@sa For more information and options to create boundaries condition, see
 create_boundary.F90

 # Create and run NEMO configuration # {#NEMOconf}